 Who Gets to Keep the Dog or Other Pets in a Divorce?

 Under this new law, a judge will be able to settle disagreements over who gets the pet’s possession by considering who will be able to provide best care for the pet.
+In some pet custody cases, the court may also consider the pet’s best interests, especially when evaluating a shared custody arrangement.

 - Who adopted or purchased the pet?